 Donna Jones

-Donna is currently Interim Head of Subject Area (Community Development and Leadership, Social Work, Youth and Refugee programmes) at London Met and has worked for over 20 years in social work education, with a particular focus on practice education and practice learning placements.
-She gained the Diploma in Social Work (DipSW) and Social Work Degree before going on to gain her Postgraduate Practice Teachers Award, enabling her to supervise and assess students undertaking their placements.
+Donna is Head of Subject (Community, Refugee, Social Work and Youth) at London Met and has worked for over 25 years in social work education, with a particular focus on practice education and the practice learning curriculum.
+She gained the Diploma in Social Work and Social Work Degree before going on to gain her Postgraduate Practice Teachers Award, enabling her to supervise and assess social work students undertaking their placements.
+Donna is Academic Lead and Challenge Champion for London Met Lab: Empowering London for the area of Discrimination and is the founder of The Rainbow Room, a LGBTQIA+ safe and inclusive space at the heart of the university for students, staff and local LGBTQIA+ communities

 Donna Jones

-Donna was a senior lecturer at Royal Holloway University of London where she gained her Applied and Participatory Theatre Practices MA and introduced arts-based pedagogies into the curriculum.
-She also developed a film club initiative as a vehicle to explore social work values and ethics.
+Donna was Practice Learning and Development Manager and senior lecturer at Royal Holloway University of London where she gained her Applied and Participatory Theatre Practices MA and introduced arts-based pedagogies into the curriculum.
+She also developed a Social Work Film Club initiative as a vehicle to explore social work values and ethics, and which continues to enrich the curriculum at London Met.

-Having joined London Met as a principal lecturer and as a Fellow of the Higher Education Academy, Donna's priority is to focus on the student experience, consolidating the on-going work of the social work team, developing her arts-based ideas and research interests, embedding creativity and critical curiosity throughout the undergraduate and postgraduate courses.
+Having joined London Met as a principal lecturer, Donna is now Head of Subject and her priority remains to focus on excellent student experience, consolidating the on-going work of the social work team through the prioritisation of relationship-based approaches, developing her arts-based pedagogies and research interests, embedding creativity and critical curiosity throughout the undergraduate and postgraduate courses.

-Donna has previously taught assessed readiness for practice, professional social work values and ethics for practice facilitating child observation, law and critical reflection seminars as well as developing training workshops for key partner agencies when a need has been identified.
+Donna has previously taught Assessed Readiness for Direct Practice, Professional Social Work Values and Ethics, facilitation of child observation, law and critical reflection seminars as well as developing and delivering bespoke training workshops for key partner employer agencies.

-Donna's interests include a strong commitment to ensuring the social work courses are underpinned throughout by the University's Education for Social Justice Framework and the decolonising agenda of the University.
+Donna's interests include a strong commitment to ensuring that courses across the Subject Area are underpinned throughout by the University's Education for Social Justice Framework and the decolonising agenda of the University.

 Donna's research focus is participatory action-based projects working alongside people in the community: